 Exams: The midterms will be 80 minutes long and will be given at your usual quiz section classroom.
-The Final Exam is cumulative and will be held on Saturday, March 14 from 1:30-4:20pm (the location will be announced later in the quarter).
+The Final Exam is cumulative and will be held on Saturday, June 4th from 1:30-4:20pm in Kane 120.

 Make-Ups: Late work will not be accepted for any reason.
 You will be allowed to miss one worksheet without penalty to your grade.
 In case of observance of religious holidays or participation in university sponsored activities, arrangements must be made at least 2 days in advance for worksheets and 1 week in advance for exams.
 You will be required to provide documentation for your absence.
 Make-up exams will not be given.
 If you miss an exam due to unavoidable, compelling, and well-documented circumstances, your final exam will be weighted more heavily.